How to Write Internal Conflict and External Conflict in a Script

 Also, non-Star Wars related things too.

-But the fundamental difference between internal vs external conflict is that one happens inside the character, and one happens outside.
+But the fundamental difference between the internal and external conflict is that one happens inside the character, and one happens outside.
 Sounds obvious, sure.
 But to give your story layers, you want to have both, and you want to find ways for them to feed off one another.

 Other External Conflict Examples:

-Sometimes external conflict is what causes internal conflict.
 Because basically when you’re writing a movie or TV show, you need things to go wrong.
-No one wants to read a script or watch a show about the village of happy people.
+No one wants to read a script or watch a tv show about the village of happy people.

-When things go wrong, usually they become external conflicts and create internal conflicts all at once.
+When things go wrong, usually they become conflicts on every level of the characters life.
 This kicks a story into gear.

 Nazis are chasing you to the ark.
 E.T. needs a way to go home.
 Aliens have invaded Earth.